infretis/infretis/examples/gromacs/puckering/README.md

 # How to pass this exercise
-Answer all of the 13 questions and show them to the teaching assistants.
+Answer all of the 13 questions and show/discuss them with the teaching assistants.